8pavana8/quiz-4-7-corrections/README.md

 ### Question 15
 I got this question partially wrong because I said the following code snippet would only print "undefined" to the console.
 However, 4 would also be printed to the console because it meets the parameters.

+## Quiz 7 Corrections/Explanations

+### Question 9
+I got this question incorrect because I answered with false instead of true.
+The correct asnwer is true the code segment was asking to return numbers greater than 100 and less than 999.
+The values that were returned did meet these parameters.
+I must've looked over this question hastily and put in the obviously incorrect answer.